 The Case of Lewis vs. Monterey County

 In this case, the judge has decided in favor of the County.
 While there is no explicit provision in the County code prohibiting short-term rentals, the judge held that since there is no specific permission that means, as the County has been contending, that short-term rentals are prohibited in the unincorporated areas of the County coastal zone.
 However, the judge referred to the County code as, “a byzantine collection of less-than-clear, ad hoc provisions apparently drafted or adopted with little regard for the ordinance scheme's internal consistency.”
 The judge went on to state, “Consequently, the Court has expended inordinate judicial resources divining the County's statutory intent.
 It is unnecessarily close to the brink of requiring persons of ordinary intelligence necessarily to guess at its meaning.”
 See Statement of Decision.
 So on the basis of bysantine, adhoc code the County continues to cite owners.
+The case was appealed but the Appellate Court ruled in favor of the County.
 The California Coastal Commission does not agree with the decision nor the continued citations.